itsamrit/itsamrit/README.md

 2. 1.git config --global user.name "amritrai5757"
 3. 2.git config --global user.email "amritrai5757@gmail.com"
 Commiting saves code with timestamp in offline,local desktop file just like in online code saved in codespace by commiting.

 You need to install something globally which are required to start the project like NODEJS Install all other dependencies inside the project locally.

+Install docker to  make copy the environment in devcontainer.

+You dont need to install anything to open a repo having devcontainer.
+Just open in codespace it will automatically setup all environment written in devcontainer.